 Trex composite decking is made from a combination of plastic and wood fibre.
 The wood fibre typically consists of anything from wood chips to sawdust.
 Additionally, the plastic part of composite decking can come from recycled plastic materials or new plastic materials.

 Trex has never cut down a single tree, and the product is made from 95% recycled material.
-Trex keeps ~500 million pounds of plastic and wood waste out of lakes, rivers and landfills every year.
-Trex is now officially the biggest plastic recycler on planet earth.
+Trex keeps ~500 million pounds of plastic and wood waste out of lakes, rivers, and landfills every year.
+Trex is now officially the biggest plastic recycler on the planet.
 No one recycles more plastic than Trex.

-On your initial investment Trex decking, is approximately 39% more than Cedar and 80% more than Pressure Treated decking however the total cost of ownership is much lower thank the other decking options.
+The initial investment for Trex decking is approximately 39% more than Cedar and 80% more than Pressure-Treated decking.
+However, the total cost of ownership is much lower than the other decking options.

-Trex offers a 25 year manufactures warranty.
+Trex offers a 25-year manufacturer's warranty.
 Please visit the Trex website to learn more about their amazing product.

 Cedar has a long history of use in decking.
-It's a durable wood that is naturally resistant to rot, decay and insect attacks, resists moisture absorption and doesn't warp or split as easily.
+It's a durable wood that is naturally resistant to rot, decay, and insect attacks.
+It resists moisture absorption and doesn't warp or split as easily.

-Unlike many of our competitors who use Knotty Cedar, Green Side Up Contracting uses Pinnacle Premium Western Red Cedar which is premium product.
+Unlike many of our competitors who use Knotty Cedar, Green Side Up Contracting uses Pinnacle Premium Western Red Cedar, which is a premium product.

-The down side to cedar decking is that it must have an initial stain after installed then annual maintenance which involves the following steps:
+The downside to cedar decking is that it must have an initial stain after installation, then annual maintenance which involves the following steps:

 - Power wash deck which will remove any dirt and will allow stain to better absorb